Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Similarly,

-> **an integer array index always selects elements from the given axis, and replaces the dimension in the shape with the shape of the index array.**
+> **an integer array index always selects elements from the specified axis and
+> replaces the dimension in the shape with the shape of the index array.

 For example: